Robyn Logan untangles the jargon and process around Coach Certification.

-Robyn Logan discusses the different certification options, such as ACSTH, CCE and ACTP and then look at how they relate to the different applications for coaching.
-And, lastly, she look at what we consider to be vital considerations for anyone considering coach training.
+Robyn Logan discusses the different certification options, such as ACSTH, CCE and ACTP and then looks at how they relate to the different applications for coaching.
+And, lastly, she looks at what we consider to be vital considerations for anyone considering coach training.

 Our coach training programs are accredited with the International Coach Federation (ICF).
 Coaching is a global profession and the ICF continues to be the most established and globally recognised peak body.
 Not only do they provide high standards and competencies for coaching and coach training, clients also want to know they are employing someone who has been through a rigorous training and accreditation process.